vety010/ElectricalAge/README.md

 Look at the official project website [electrical-age.net](https://electrical-age.net/) and [the Wiki](http://wiki.electrical-age.net/) to get general information.
 More dedicated documentation on the way soon!

-This is a fork of Electrical Age maintained by Jared Dunbar (jrddunbr), with the intent to add features and push for active development.
-It includes all the features from the [upstream Electrical Age repository](https://github.com/Electrical-Age/ElectricalAge/).
+This is a fork of jrddunbr's Electrical Age fork maintained by Patriik and BomberPlayz.

 ## How to get started